-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 How they have been charged

 The Jan.
 6 riot has produced one of the most sprawling and complex investigations in the FBI’s history.
-In scale and scope, officials have said, only the response to the terrorist attacks of Sept.
-11, 2001, is comparable.
+In scale and scope, officials have said, only the response to the 9/11 terrorist attacks is comparable.

 A review of records of the 411 people publicly charged in federal court as of Monday shows that the majority of the more than 2,000 individual criminal charges levied against defendants are misdemeanors.
 More than 600 of the charges filed are potential felonies, and slightly more than half of the people charged face at least one felony.